dawnsqrl/abclassic22-to-pc/README.md

-on _RC:AB_ once again (1117 stars and 28 golden eggs), but I need to continue playing on the PC version for the remaining episodes (it is currently unknown whether they will ever be ported to _RC:AB_ as well).
-This translator is for the very purpose of preserving my progress as I resume on a different platform.
+on _RC:AB_ once again (1117 stars and 28 golden eggs), but I need to continue playing on the PC version for the remaining episodes (it is currently unknown whether they will be ported to _RC:AB_ anymore).
+This translator is thus for the very purpose of preserving my progress as I resume on a different platform.